mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 The built-in [incoming webhook]({{< ref "incoming-webhooks" >}}) is great for simple use cases.
 It requires the incoming payload to contain a valid [Post](https://pkg.go.dev/github.com/nhannv/mattermost-server/model#Post) JSON object - but some external systems don't allow the customization of the fields included in the webhook payload.
 Compared to built-in webhooks, an App or plugin can be customized to receive an HTTP webhook posting from another system, and can process the incoming data then augment it or make an actionable message in a channel.

 A plugin should be used when you need to [directly alter the UI]({{< ref "integrate/plugins/webapp/best-practices" >}}) in Mattermost or you have a feature that requires low latency with the server (such as replacing characters in any message [before it is saved]({{< ref "integrate/plugins/server/reference#Hooks.MessageWillBePosted" >}})).
-Currently, plugins have several [UX hooks]({{< ref "integrate/plugins/server/reference#Hooks" >}}) that apps cannot access, however we plan to add/migrate more UX hooks into the Apps Framework over time.
+Currently, plugins have several [UX hooks]({{< ref "integrate/plugins/server/reference#Hooks" >}}) that apps cannot access, however we plan to add/migrate more UX hooks into the Apps framework over time.
 Please see the [plugin documentation]({{< ref "integrate/plugins" >}}) for more information.

-### What's the difference between the Apps Framework and the plugin framework?
+### What's the difference between the Apps framework and the plugin framework?

-The Apps Framework provides a few differences from plugins, including:
+The Apps framework provides a few differences from plugins, including:

 - Interactive elements are easier to use and develop.
-- Compatible with both Mobile and Desktop clients without any extra code.
+- Compatible with both mobile and desktop clients without any extra code.

 ### What language should I use to write apps?